 Gillson Hall is named for George B. Gillson, former regent of the University and a Knight of Malta, whose generosity provided needed construction and scholarship funds.
 Gillson Hall provides housing for 325 men and women on alternate floors.
 The offices of the Counseling Center are located on the ground floor of Gillson Hall.

 Harney Science Center (1965)

-Classrooms, science laboratories, faculty offices, Informational Technology Services and the administrative offices of the College of Arts and Sciences are located in this building.
+Classrooms, science laboratories, faculty offices and the administrative offices of the College of Arts and Sciences are located in this building.
 The name commemorates the generosity of the late Pauline and Charles L. Harney to the University and their lifelong friendship with its Jesuit community.
 Mr. Harney was a regent of the University and was responsible for many campus improvements.

 Hayes-Healy Hall (1966)